gear-genomics/tracy/docs/faq/README.md

 ## How can I use forward and reverse trace files to confirm variants?

 Please see [this section](/cli/#using-forward-and-reverse-ab1-files-to-improve-variant-calling) in the documentation of tracy.

+## I have a feature request, how do I contact the developers?

+For questions, help or feature requests please contact gear_genomics@embl.de